Romathonat/markdown-react-demo/README.md

 # markdown-react-demo

 This demo shows you a way of using markdown files with ReactJS.
-For more informations, check out my [blog entry about it](http://vulgairedev.fr/blog/article/markdown-pages-react).

 ## How to use ?
 All you need is npm.